 7. Culture Activities

-For example, Brookgreen Gardens is preserved gardens of native flora and fauna on the area.
+For example, Brookgreen Gardens is preserved garden of native flora and fauna in the area.
 The museums and gardens combined cover nearly 10,000 acres of land.

 If you want to learn about the culture and history of South Carolina, you can also visit Hopesewee Plantation.
 This former rice plantation is now a National Historic Landmark.

 The Bowery is a music hall that has been entertaining locals and visitors since the Second World War.
 It’s also famous for kickstarting the career of the band Alabama.

 If you want to catch live music, then head to the MarshWalk.
 You never know what cultural gems you’re going to encounter here.